k-param/EU-Synchronization/README.md

 These files are the necessary files to replicate the results for the working paper "Investigating the effect of Trade on Business Cycle Synchronization: An Applied Case to the EU."

+There are two data files bilatagain-rerun and cycles-rerun

 Put the two data files in to your chosen working directory and then run stage one and two of the code subsequently.